willwray/type_codec_challenge/README.md

 Use `-std=c++2a` or `/std:c++latest` language support flag for the challenge.
 Use the latest compiler versions.
 Compiler extensions are fair game.

-Here's a retrospective Classic to Modern to Post Modern progression:
+Classic to Modern to Post Modern progression:

+* TMP no traits
 * TMP with traits
-* TMP without traits
 * constexpr with traits
 * constexpr with reflection operators